Deci-AI/super-gradients/documentation/source/QuickstartBasicToolkit.md

 init_trainer()
 ```
 2. Call [setup_device()](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/device.md) according to your available hardware and needs.
-For example, for example, if you want the training to be performed entirely on the CPU:
+For example, if you want the training to be performed entirely on the CPU:

 ```python
 setup_device("cpu")